fragilefamilieschallenge/ffmetadata-py/README.md

 ```

 #### Find variable(s) where data_source='constructed' AND name ends with 'e'
-Multiple search criteria can be specified by passin in a list of dictionaries.
+Multiple search criteria can be specified by passing in a list of dictionaries.
 These are combined with an `AND` clause.
 ```
 >>> ff.search([{'name': 'data_source', 'op': 'eq', 'val': 'constructed'}, {'name': 'name', 'op': 'like', 'val': '%e'}]) ['cf1age', 'cf1ethrace', ...